+Rubiat Saimum

-Rubiat Saimum Research Officer, BIMRAD
+Research Officer, BIMRAD

-Maritime resources are vital to the future development of Bangladesh. sustainable management of Marine resources is necessary to achieve the goal of reaching high-income status by 2041.
-The Father of the Nation.
-Bangabandhu Sheikh Mujibur Rahman understood the significance of oceans in the national development.
+Maritime resources are vital to the future development of Bangladesh.
+The sustainable management of Marine resources is necessary to achieve the goal of reaching high-income status by 2041.
+The Father of the Nation, Bangabandhu Sheikh Mujibur Rahman understood the significance of oceans in the national development.
 Under his leadership, Bangladesh enacted the first Territorial Waters and Maritime Zones Act in 1974 which demarcated the nation's maritime zones and territorial limits.
 However, there has been a paradigm shift in the legal and political discourses of Maritime jurisprudence afterward.
 The most significant legal change occurred after the introduction of the United Nations Convention on the Laws of the Sea (UNCLOS) in 1982.
 UNCLOS presented a new set of provisions and legal axioms regarding the management, maintenance, and governance of the maritime domain and resources.
-The convention also set new legal definitions regarding Territorial Sea, Exclusive Economic Zone (EEZ), Contagious Zone, Continental Shelf, etc. The convention created legal framework to demarcate the sovereign domains of Nation-states in the oceans and outlined the rights and responsibilities of Nation-states in the high seas.
-It also established arbitration platform to settle territorial disputes legally.
-Bangladesh settled its with Myanmar and disputes respectively in 2012 and 2014 through an arbitration process based on the principles outlined in the UNCLOS.
-This development requires amendment of the existina legal framework outlined in the Maritime Zones Act of 1974.
+The convention also set new legal definitions regarding Territorial Sea, Exclusive Economic Zone (EEZ), Contagious Zone, Continental Shelf, etc. The convention created a legal framework to demarcate the sovereign domains of Nation-states in the oceans and outlined the rights and responsibilities of Nation-states in the high seas.
+It also established an arbitration platform to settle territorial disputes legally.
+Bangladesh settled its disputes with Myanmar and India respectively in 2012 and 2014 through an arbitration process based on the principles outlined in the UNCLOS.
+This new development requires the amendment of the existing legal framework outlined in the Maritime Zones Act of 1974.
 Keeping such consideration in mind, the Bangladesh Government has taken measures to introduce a new act to modify the current legal provisions related to maritime issues.
-The Bangladesh Government the Legislative had tasked Parliamentary Affairs Division and the Ministry of Foreign Affairs to draft a new law replacing the previous one.
-The draft of the legislation named 'Maritime Zones Act 2019' was approved by the Cabinet on 25a November, 2019.
+The Bangladesh Government had tasked the Legislative and Parliamentary Affairs Division and the Ministry of Foreign Affairs to draft a new law replacing the previous one.
+The draft of the legislation named 'Maritime Zones Act 2019' was approved by the Cabinet on 25 November, 2019.